 Rebecca Groebner, L.Ac

 Bex is originally from Olympia, Washington and very much loves the entire Puget Sound region and the smell of salt water.
 She is the mama of two amazing boys and enjoys watching them fully embrace their brilliant selves.
-Prior to becoming an acupuncturist, she worked for many years as a chef and was a case-manager and legal advocate for women through the YWCA's SafeChoice program.
+Prior to becoming an acupuncturist, she worked for many years as a chef and was a legal advocate for women through the YWCA's SafeChoice program.
 She loves ancient medical theory and is dedicated to clinical efficacy; constantly working to increase her knowledge of evidence-based practice around East Asian medicine, while honoring the roots of the practice.

-In her spare time, Bex enjoys translating Classical Chinese medical texts, writing in every way possible, riding her motorcycle, listening to audiobooks, hiking and camping.
+In her spare time, Bex enjoys translating Classical Chinese medical texts, riding her motorcycle, indoor skydiving, dancing and is working on her scuba certification.

 "Treating patients for many years has taught me that the body is truly a temple for something un-explainable in us, call it soul or spirit or whatever we will.
 We are more than the material parts of the cells that make us up.
 Healing must occur on every part of our being: the physical, the emotional and the mental/spiritual.
 We do ourselves a disservice when we fail to honor all of these pieces.
 True healing affects us on every level, it really is holistic in that way."

 CYBELE PHILLIPS, L.Ac.